axone-protocol/contracts/docs/axone-law-stone.md

 ### ExecuteMsg::BreakStone

 Break the stone making this contract unusable, by clearing all the related resources: - Unpin all the pinned objects on `axone-objectarium` contracts, if any. - Forget the main program (i.e. or at least unpin it).

-Only the contract admin is authorized to break it, if any.
+Only the creator address (the address that instantiated the contract) is authorized to invoke this message.
 If already broken, this is a no-op.

 | parameter     | description                |
 | ------------- | -------------------------- |